Welcome to Anna Dillon's Online Gallery

 Bringing wildlife, art, and citizen science to our community!

 The Springline Project welcomes people from Cholsey, The Astons, and the surrounding areas to connect with local wildlife.
-Led by expert ecologists, our events throughout 2025 will provide opportunities to explore and learn about nature.
-Participants will also gain hands-on experience in surveying wildlife using citizen science methods, helping to contribute valuable data throughout the project.
+Led by expert ecologists, our events throughout 2025 provided opportunities to explore and learn about nature.
+Participants gained hands-on experience in surveying wildlife, using citizen science methods which helped contribute valuable data throughout the project.

 THE ARTWORK

-This is the first time Becky (Rebecca Carrozza) and and myself have worked on a public artwork.
-The artwork, which will comprise of ten large panels that will hang together as a continuous landscape mural, will be on permanent display at Cholsey Pavilion.
+This was the first time Becky (Rebecca Carrozza) and and myself had worked on a public artwork.
+The artwork evolved into ten large panels that are going to hang together as a continuous landscape mural and will be on permanent display at Cholsey Pavilion from March 2026.

 In 2024, we walked the 'Springline route' through the seasons, sketching and painting outside, taking photos and making observations.
-Since then, we have used a large wall in my studio to layout our photos, post it notes and sketches which have enabled us to identify the important features of the mural such as nature sightings, chalk streams and winter-brooks, interesting buildings with historical context and seasonal changes.
+We used a large wall in my studio to layout our photos, post it notes and sketches which enabled us to identify the important features of the mural such as nature sightings, chalk streams and winter-brooks, interesting buildings with historical context and seasonal changes.
 One of the first challenges was to plan how we could work together on the same piece of artwork.
 We have different styles, which compliment each other, and it was important to establish and agree a creative process from the beginning, along with a timetable.
-We have researched other artists works as sources of inspiration and have used our sketchpads as reference which we will share with the public at the various Springline Events throughout the year.
-One of the special elements of this project will be the relationship between the scientific and creative minds.
-Both of us will be working with the scientists as they gather data in the landscapes and during the Springline events.
-The mural will incorporate the data and findings in a visual medium which will act as a 2025 'baseline' for the communities of the Astons and Cholsey to use as part of the learning and engagement segment of this project.
+We researched other artists works as sources of inspiration and used our sketchpads as reference which we shared with the public at the various Springline Events throughout 2025.
+One of the special elements of this project was the relationship between the scientific and creative minds.
+Both of us worked with the scientists as they gathered their data in the landscapes and during the Springline events.
+The mural incorporated that data in a visual medium which will act as a 2025 'baseline' for the communities of the Astons and Cholsey to use as part of the learning and engagement segment of this project.
 Keep up to date with news and events here: https://cholseyparishcouncil.gov.uk/the-springline-project

 If people would like to see the creative progress from us, we have set up an Instagram page here: https://www.instagram.com/thespringlineproject